writepython/web-crawler/README.txt

 To Do
-Use Selenium scripts utf8 code
+Use Selenium scripts utf8 code. encode before opening file.

 === About ===